There are Salem numbers with trace $-3$ and every degree at least $34$: Introduction

 A simple example of a Salem number is the largest real root of

-for any $n\geq 1$ \cite[p.35]{MS3}.
-This family shows that Salem numbers can have arbitrary positive trace (there is an example with trace zero, too).
+for any natural number $n$ \cite[p.~35]{MS3}.
+This family shows that Salem numbers can have arbitrary positive trace (there is an example with trace zero and degree $6$, too).

 It is much more difficult to find Salem numbers with \emph{negative} trace.
-Indeed, it was only in 2005 when McKee and Smyth \cite{MS3} showed that such numbers exist for every value.
-However, there is no uniform family (i.e.,~of fixed degree) giving all negative traces, such as the one described by \eqref{0712:eq001}.
+Indeed, it was not until 2005 that McKee and Smyth \cite{MS3} showed that such numbers exist for every trace.
+However, there is no family of a fixed degree giving all negative traces, such as the one described by \eqref{0712:eq001}.
 Instead, the degree has to increase as the trace decreases.
 For instance, when the trace is $-1$, the degree must be at least $8$, which is attained, as is in every even degree larger than that \cite{S1}.

-When the trace is $-2$, we need to jump to degree $20$ to find a Salem number \cite{MS1}; then in degree $22$ there is none and after that every even degree $\geq 24$ is again attained~\cite{MY}.
+When the trace is $-2$, we need to jump to degree $20$ to find a Salem number \cite{MS1}; then in degree $22$ there is none and after that every even degree $\geq 24$ is again attained~\cite{MY}, see also \cite{CW}.
 Our main result concerns the existence of Salem numbers of trace $-3$.